Tesla2000/ai-knowledge/docs/source/_add_markdowns.md

 **parameters**:
 - markdown_file_path: A Path object representing the path to the Markdown file.
-- source_path: A Path object representing the source directory containing reStructuredText and Markdown files.
+- source_path: A Path object representing the source directory containing the reStructuredText files.

 **Code Description**:
-The add_markdowns function first defines an inner function _conv2ref, which converts the Markdown file path to a relative reference.
+The add_markdowns function first defines an inner function _conv2ref, which converts the path of a Markdown file to a relative reference.
 It then sets the source_path to the "docs/source" directory.
-The function iterates over all .rst files in the source_path, excluding "index.rst" and "modules.rst".
-For each file, it reads the content, splits it based on the additional_documents_header, and retrieves the content before and after the header.
-It determines the documentation path based on the file name and searches for Markdown files in the corresponding directory.
-The function then generates additional_docs by mapping the _conv2ref function to the Markdown files, formats the updated content with the additional documents header and the references to Markdown files, and writes the modified content back to the file.
+The function iterates over the reStructuredText files in the source_path, reads the content of each file, and locates a specific header within the content.
+It then extracts the content before and after the header, determines the path for the documentation, finds all Markdown files in that path, converts their paths to references using _conv2ref, and appends these references to the file content.
+Finally, it writes the updated content back to the file.

 **Note**:
+- This function assumes a specific directory structure where Markdown files are located within subdirectories corresponding to the reStructuredText files.
-- Ensure that the additional_documents_header is correctly defined before using this function.
+- Ensure that the additional_documents_header variable is defined and contains the header used to locate the insertion point for the Markdown file references.
-- Make sure that the source_path directory structure matches the expected layout for referencing Markdown files.

 **Output Example**:
-If the original content of a .rst file is:
+If the content of a reStructuredText file before modification is:
 ```
-Some content here.
+Some content before
 .. additional_documents_header

+Some content after
 ```

-and there are Markdown files "file1.md" and "file2.md" in the "docs/source/subdirectory" directory, the updated content after running add_markdowns may look like:
+After running add_markdowns, the content will be updated to include Markdown file references:
 ```
-Some content here.
+Some content before
 .. additional_documents_header

-   file1
-   file2
+   path/to/markdown/file1
+   path/to/markdown/file2

+Some content after
 ```
 ### FunctionDef _conv2ref(markdown_file_path)
 **_conv2ref**: The function of _conv2ref is to convert the input markdown file path to a relative path from a specified source path without a file extension.